 Eye Exams at Preschool and School

 Vision plays a critical role in the daily function of children, and in academic performance.
 Decreased visual acuity or a lazy eye (amblyopia) can make the acquisition of learning skills difficult, result in poor achievement in reading and writing, cause fatigue as a result of eye strain and create difficulty in physical and social functioning.
+An untreated state of "lazy eye" may even lead to blindness.
 Early detection of visual impairments makes it possible to receive treatment and prevent the difficulties associated with them.

 Tests in preschool